Arjun364/social-media-project/server/readme.md

     dotenv :+ npm i dotenv
     mongoose :+ npm i mongoose
     mongoDB :+ npm i mongodb
+    jsonwebtoken :+ npm i jsonwebtoken
+    node-argon2 :+ npm i argon2 // it is for the hasing of the passwords

 # use npm i before setting template